-Change switchport mode to access on cisco switches whose connections terminated on cisco sg800-08 switches so that they could be remotely accesses as sg800-08 does not support vlan access.
+Changed switchport mode to access on cisco switches whose connections terminated on cisco sg800-08 switches so that they could be remotely accessed as sg800-08 does not support vlan access.

-Updated and maintained a MediaWiki knowledgebase to greatly improve productivity in all departments throughout the company.
+Thoroughly updated and maintained the DCANet MediaWiki knowledgebase to greatly improve productivity and training.

 Set up Cacti network monitoring live graphs to monitor spikes on core network equipment that are indicative of attacks, and made a separate configuration to provide email notifications for those events.